Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 Step 1: Inventory Audit

 Document every monitor and its accessories: brand, model, accessory types, approximate age, and condition.
-A one-time walkthrough takes ~5 minutes per monitor.
+Use the 5-step cable identification method for any accessories with worn-off labels.
+A one-time walkthrough takes approximately 5 minutes per monitor.

 Step 2: Create Department-Specific Schedules

-Use the Master Schedule above, adjusting by department.
+Use the Master Schedule above, adjusting by department (see Department-Specific Recommendations).
 ICU/OR: shorter intervals.
-Med-surg: longer.
-Post at each nursing station.
+Med-surg: standard intervals.
+Print and post at each nursing station.

 Step 3: Establish a Supplier Relationship

-A single compatible accessory supplier covering all brands simplifies procurement.
+A single compatible accessory supplier covering all brands simplifies procurement enormously — especially for facilities with multi-brand monitor fleets.
 MedLinket offers annual supply agreements with locked pricing for 30+ monitor brands.

 Step 4: Integrate with PM Schedule